cdntinker/USB-C-Board/Hardware/README.md

 If so, then the connector should be available for SPI.
 (ATM, The Ethernet board is using it as such.)

+## A note about using SPI on J7
+As SPI requires a separate select line (SCS) for each SPI device, this means that you can only have a single SPI device.
+I am currently thinking about the idea of eliminating DEV-IO on pin 7 & designing some sort of 2-bit selection system using pins 7 & 8.

+Another option might be to enforce placement of the feedthrough headers for J9 instead of copying I2C into J7.
+This would give an option of a 3 or 4 bit selection system.

+Must still put more thought into this...

 # Notes
 ## 2023/09/26
 Reworked *EVERYTHING* to 1.27mm headers & sockets to make stacking actually work.